scloud19/SECipedia/apache/apache_tutorial/apache_intro_material.md

           (Assuming a single core machine on Linux)

-          You have multiple programs (aka processes) running on your computer Only one process can utilize the processor at a time The Linux kernel utilizes an algorithm to pick which process should utilize the
+          You have multiple programs (aka processes) running on your computer (Only one process can utilize the processor at a time) The kernel utilizes an algorithm to pick which process should utilize the processor Inside the now active process, the scheduler can then activate a unique thread to run on the processor

+            (Think of a process as a "container" of threads)

+            If multi-threading is enabled multi_threading.png occurs
+              A: Contrast to single threading

+              Note that type of execution is called "concurrent execution" not "parallel execution" Parallel execution occurs when multiple threads are running at the same instant.
+(Thus, you'd need a mult-core system.)

+        Threads vs processes
+          Processes are generally independent of eachother; whereas threads are subsets of a process

+          Memory
+            Processes carry much more state information than threads.
+              The threads inside a process share the process' state (the value of its variables at any given moment)

+            Processes have separate memory address spaces (in RAM), where threads of a process share their address space

+          Processes can only interact

       What is a thread?